x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/manage-voice-mail-settings.md

 4. On the **UM Mailbox** page, click **UM mailbox settings** to view or change the following UM properties for an existing UM-enabled user:

-  - **PIN Status** This display-only field shows the status of the user's mailbox.
+  - **PIN Status**: This display-only field shows the status of the user's mailbox.
 By default, when a user is UM-enabled, the PIN status is listed as **Not locked out**.
 However, if the user has input an incorrect Outlook Voice Access PIN multiple times, the status is listed as **Locked Out**.

-  - **UM mailbox policy** This box shows the name of the UM mailbox policy associated with the UM-enabled user.
+  - **UM mailbox policy**: This box shows the name of the UM mailbox policy associated with the UM-enabled user.
 You can click **Browse** to locate and specify the UM mailbox policy to be associated with this UM mailbox.

-  - **Personal operator extension** Use this box to specify the operator extension number for the user.
+  - **Personal operator extension**: Use this box to specify the operator extension number for the user.
 By default, an extension number isn't configured.
 The length of the extension number can be from 1 through 20 characters.
 This enables incoming calls for the UM-enabled user to be forwarded to the extension number that you specify in this box.

     You can configure other types of operator extension numbers on dial plans and auto attendants.
 However, those extensions are generally meant for company-wide receptionists or operators.
 The personal operator extension setting could be used when an administrative assistant or personal assistant answers incoming calls before they're answered for a particular user.